ningshixian/bc6_track1_pner_pnen/README.md

 **Requirements:**
 * Python 3.6 - lower versions of Python do not work
-* AllenNLP 0.5.1 - to compute the ELMo representations
 * Keras 2.2.0 - For the creation of BiLSTM-CNN-CRF architecture
 * Tensorflow 1.8.0 - As backend for Keras (other backends are untested.